-The massacre started on November 29, 1864, when about seven hundred federal troops, led by Colonel Chivington, attacked an unknowing Cheyenne and Arapaho village of five hundred residents.
-It was an unprovoked slaughter of men, women and children that marked a turning point in the Native American/U.S. relationship.
+The massacre started on November 29, 1864, when about seven hundred federal troops, led by Union Colonel Chivington, attacked an unknowing Cheyenne and Arapaho village of five hundred residents.
+It was an unprovoked slaughter of men, women, and children that marked a turning point in the Native American/U.S. relationship.

 Around one hundred and fifty Cheyenne and Arapaho died in the massacre.
 This grew the distrust for the government and fueled later attacks at Little Big Horn, Wounded Knee, and Washita.